Plugins

 Error: Failed to load plugin example-plugin.so: plugin.Open("example-plugin"): plugin was built with a different version of package X

 Solution: Plugin was compiled with different Go version than Vikunja.
-Get a compatible version or recompile.
+Get a compatible version, recompile, or switch to the yaegi loader.

 Error: invalid plugin entry point